HewlettPackard/lustre-stripe-plotter/README.md

 - Non-complex layouts aren't understood.
 You can convert simple layouts to complex by adding and deleting a mirror:

   lfs mirror extend -N1 myfile; lfs mirror delete --mirror-id 2 myfile
+- If objects are not yet allocated for a component, they are displayed in gray.

 Example of mirrored DoM PFL file:
   ![mirrored_pfl_orig](https://media.github.hpe.com/user/38993/files/f72bf8e5-3b9d-4c37-ae00-51321a6fb1f6)